georgedonnelly/georgedonnelly.github.io/index.markdown

 * Nominated for the 2016 eFestival of Words Best of the Independent eBook Awards – May 2016
 * Sam Adams Alliance Irreverent Messenger Dec 2010
 * CNN’s Most Intriguing People Nov 2010
-* Golden Handcuffs Jun 2010
+* PorcFest Golden Handcuffs Jun 2010
-* Best Letter to the Editor on Eminent Domain Oct 2009
+* Best Letter to the Editor on Eminent Domain Pennsylvania LP Oct 2009